otabuzzman/Free86/README.md

 <br>

 ### test386
+Support is limited to the requirements of the test suite.
+For example, not every illegal instruction combined with LOCK results in an error (in fact, only MOV (0xA3)).
+Segment limit checking and type checking are also not fully implemented.

 - Clone [test386.asm](https://github.com/barotto/test386.asm) and cd into repository.
 - Set OUT_PORT to any value != 0 and != POST_PORT in `src/configuration.asm`.
-- Add comments to POST 12 in file `test386.asm` (no bounds checks in emulator).
-- Compile test386.asm as described in README.
+- Compile test386.asm as described in its README.

 Compile: